Orcomp/Boxstarter/Readme.md

 #### Power Plan

-Make sure power plan is on ultimate or performance
+- Make sure power plan is on ultimate or performance
+- Never sleep or hibernate

 #### Disable auto restart on scheduled updates